 Students may also be eligible for a private scholarship or grant from an outside organization or agency.
 Some sources to explore are employers, unions, professional organizations, and community and special interest groups.

 Below is an alphabetical list of resources of free scholarship search services and related information.
-You must notify the Office of Financial Aid if you receive funds from any outside organization.
-New York University is not affiliated with, and does not endorse, any of the organizations included in this sample.
-NYU does not distribute any literature on behalf of outside scholarship programs or promote their information on our website.
+New York University is not affiliated with, and does not endorse, any of the organizations included in this sample nor does NYU distribute any literature on behalf of outside scholarship programs or promote their information on our website.